China March flash HSBC PMI contracts to 11-month low, fans policy easing expectations

 Strains on the job market continued to rise, with the employment sub-index contracting for a 17th straight month and hitting its lowest since the depths of the global financial crisis.

-China's leaders have said they would be willing to tolerate somewhat slower growth as long as the labour market remained resilient.
+China's leaders have said they would be willing to tolerate somewhat slower growth as long as the labor market remained resilient.

 "A renewed fall in total new business contributed to a weaker expansion of output, while companies continued to trim their workforce numbers," said Annabel Fiddes, an economist at Markit said.